 - The plugin says “Plugin registration button appears after Lightroom is registered with Adobe.”, but Lightroom doesn't give me a place to enter my Lightroom serial number.

-- My plugin registration code worked in Lightroom 3, but doesn't work anymore in Lightroom 4...
+- My plugin registration code doesn't work after upgrading Lightroom to the latest major release.

 - I registered the plugin before, but now it's not registered... what happened?